MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/hardware-request-and-management/use.md

 Follow these steps to get started reviewing and approving a request that requires a purchase directly in the Hardware Management app.

 1. In *Requests* > Requests view list of "Open Requests" (Note: the default sort is by "Submitted On" date (descending) with the newest requests on top).
-1. Select a request for review and click on the Request Name hyperlink for the row
+1. Select a request for review and select the Request Name hyperlink for the row

     :::image type="content" source="media/use/hrm-use-management-po.png" alt-text="Screenshot of managing a request that requires a PO in the Hardware Management app .":::